dferrand/dferrand.github.io/_posts/2024-01-16-LPAR-provisionning-with-ansible.md

 ## Linux

 Most Linux distribution have a package called **ansible** that can be installed:
-- For deb based distributions (Debian, Ubuntu, ...): <pre>sudo apt install ansible</pre>
+- For deb based distributions (Debian, Ubuntu, ...): `sudo apt install ansible`
-- For rpm based distributions (Fedora, RedHat, Suse, ...): <pre>dnf install ansible</pre>
+- For rpm based distributions (Fedora, RedHat, Suse, ...): `dnf install ansible`

 ## AIX

 The easiest way to install Ansible on AIX is via the AIX toolbox for Open Source Software following this [guide](https://www.ibm.com/support/pages/node/6585774).

-Ansible can then be installed with the follozing command: <pre>dnf install ansible<pre>
+Ansible can then be installed with the follozing command: `dnf install ansible`

 ## IBM i

 On IBM i, install the open source packages following this [guide](http://ibm.biz/ibmi-rpms).

-Ansible can then be installed with the following command: <pre>yum install ansible<pre>
+Ansible can then be installed with the following command: `yum install ansible`

 Ansible will be accessible in PASE, the easiest way to access it is via ssh.

 # Installing the power_hmc collection

 Once Ansible is installed, the **power_hmc** collection can be installed with the following command:
-<pre>ansible-galaxy collection install ibm.power_hmc</pre>
+`ansible-galaxy collection install ibm.power_hmc`

 # Creating a LPAR with ansible

-Using your favourite editor, create the file <pre>first_lpar.yaml</pre> with the following content:
+Using your favourite editor, create the file `first_lpar.yaml` with the following content:

 <pre>- hosts: localhost        # We don't use Ansible inventory from HMC
   connection: local       # Run everything on the control node